 Using a camera during laparoscopy is very beneficial as a surgeon can see minute details he/she is unable to see while doing open surgery.
 The surgeon usually can’t see those small details while doing normal surgery.
 With the help of a camera, the surgeon can now reach those areas and figure out problems that were previously tough through open surgeries.

 Recovery in Laparoscopic surgery is so rapid that if the patient had undergone laparoscopic surgery in the morning, he/she can sit on a chair with his/her family members in the evening and take liquids.
 The patient can go to the washroom on his own.
 No urine bag or catheter is required (which is usually necessary for open surgeries).

 Patients who underwent laparoscopic surgeries are usually discharged after a day or 2 maximum.
 They can resume their normal job routine after 12-14 days of their surgery.
-The only painkiller like Panadol is sufficient if the patient requires it.
+Only a painkiller like Panadol is sufficient if the patient requires it.

 In Bariatric Surgery, as the intestines and stomach are operated on, a special diet is given to patients and gradually we take them to a normal diet i-e a healthy diet.

 What are the types of Bariatric Surgery :

 Bariatric surgeries have many types.
 Out of these Sleeve Gastrectomy and Gastric By-Pass are the most common.